François Pantillon: Life and career

 On his return to Switzerland, he began an active career as a conductor and composer.
-He directed the city choirs of Neuchâtel, Berne, and Biel and from 1986 to 2011 he was the musical director of the City Orchestra of Thun.
+He directed the city choirs of Neuchâtel, Bern, and Biel and from 1986 to 2011 he was the musical director of the City Orchestra of Thun.
 He was also a regular guest conductor of the Orchestre de la Suisse Romande's summer concerts as well making appearances as a guest conductor at international music festivals in Italy, France, Spain, Belgium, England, and Poland.
 From the early 1960s to the early 1980s he composed around 80 choral pieces and cantatas in the style of Swiss composers such as Gustave Doret, Emile Jaques-Dalcroze, and Carlo Hemmerling.
 He later adopted a more avant-garde style which grew out of his friendship with Krzysztof Penderecki.
 Other influences on his later style, which had moved from tonality to polytonality, were Olivier Messiaen and Arthur Honegger.
 From the early 1980s his compositions were virtually all inspired by his Christian faith and a sense of mysticism.
 The only exception was his 1991 opera Die Richterin, based on the novella of the same name by Conrad Ferdinand Meyer.

 After the 1998 premiere of his sinfonietta Imaginaire Couleur de Ciel, Pantillion composed very little for the next ten years.
 He retired from active conducting in 2013 but returned to composing after what he termed his "ten-year crisis".
 In 2015 his concerto for violin and orchestra La clairière, inspired by Alberto Giacometti's sculpture of the same name, was premiered by the Bienne Symphony Orchestra at La Chaux-de-Fonds.
 In his later years, Pantillon has lived in Lugnorre, near Haut-Vully in the canton of Fribourg.
 He has seven children from his three marriages.

+Pantillon died on 14 February 2025, at the age of 97.